Pine Mountain Settlement School

 SING-ALONG

-The music of the day was often pulled from popular tunes and lyrics and it is not surprising that the audience was often invited to “sing-along.”
-The following tunes were chosen for one of the Hall Reunions (undated) and clearly signals the range of musical interest in much of the population of the area.
+In the early 1900’s the music of the day often pulled from popular tunes and lyrics and also often mixed with the local and regional Appalachian ballads and music.
+It is not surprising that gatherings would often engage in a “sing-along.”
+The following tunes were chosen for one of the Hall Reunions (undated).
+The list clearly signals the range of musical interest in much of the population of the area in the early twentieth century.

 GALLERY SING-ALONG REPERTOIRE FOR UN-DATED HALL REUNION (?)